Is Self-Harm Addictive?

 What Is Self-Harm?

 Self-harm is a type of behavior where someone intentionally causes them self harm.
 Often, this behavior is mistakenly assumed to be a suicide attempt.
 However, this is not the case.
-A person who causes self-harm to themself usually has no intention of ending their life.
+A person who causes self-harm to themselves usually has no intention of ending their life.
 Instead, they find that causing self-harm can alleviate stress, pain, or trauma from a traumatic experience.
 While cutting oneself is one of the more commonly known forms of self-harm, there are others, including the following:

 • Pinching oneself